 The flip side of having many investment choices in an IRA is that you have to know what to invest in, and many participants simply aren’t in a position to do that.
 And that’s where a 401(k) may offer a better option for workers, even if the investment selection is more limited.

-A 401(k) is “often turnkey,” says Claire Toth, vice president at Point View Wealth Management.
+A 401(k) is “often turnkey,” says Claire Toth, senior wealth strategist at Peapack-Gladstone Bank in Summit, New Jersey.
 “Set it and forget it.”

 So while a 401(k) may offer fewer choices, says Toth, they do provide “okay default investment options for participants without knowledge” and they may offer coaching to help participants understand their choices.